rails/rails/guides/source/testing.md

 ### Rails meets Minitest

-If you remember when you used the `rails generate model` command from the [Getting Started with Rails](getting_started.html) guide.
-We created our first model among other things it created test stubs in the `test` directory:
+If you remember, we used the `rails generate model` command in the [Getting Started with Rails](getting_started.html) guide.
+We created our first model, and among other things it created test stubs in the `test` directory:

 ```bash
 $ bin/rails generate model article title:string body:text